-See Appendix 3 for current leases and licence on the site.
+See Appendix 3 for current leases and licences on the site.

-3.3 Permitted use
+3.4 Permitted use

-The purpose of Hennegar Bay Reserve is for public recreation, the assigned categories are General Community Use and Natural Area - Foreshore.
-These purposes and categories align with the reserve's past and current use and corporate objectives.
-Refer to the LEP for permissible uses in the RE1 zone and other attributes present on the site, including but not limited to terrestrial biodiversity and the presence of acid sulfate soils.
+The purpose of Cowrie Island Reserve is for public recreation, the assigned category is Natural Area - Foreshore.
+The purpose and category align with the reserve's past and current use and corporate objectives.
+Refer to the LEP for permissible uses in the RE1 zone and other attributes present on the site, including but not limited to heritage conservation.

-3.4 Further development
+3.5 Further development